MetaMask/ERCs/ERCS/eip-x.md

 This ERC builds upon ERC-7715 and ERC-7710 to create a more comprehensive and flexible permission management system.
 By allowing dApps to save permissions directly to wallets, we enable a more seamless user experience while maintaining security and control.

-The `wallet_getDelegationTarget` method provides a way for dApps to obtain a local address specific to their application.
+The `wallet_getPermissionsTarget` method provides a way for dApps to obtain a local address specific to their application.
 This app-specific key allows for more granular permission management and reduces the risk of permission conflicts between different dApps.

 The `wallet_savePermission` method enables dApps to store standardized permission objects in the wallet.
 This approach allows wallets to manage permissions consistently across different applications and provides users with a centralized view of all granted permissions.